Changissnz/selfinterest/README.md

 hierarchy, the assignment of status is a non-null variable in the specifics of actualized wants corresponding to the involved agents.
 Assignment of status could be perceived as zero sum: there is the expected and the actual course of events that serve as two categories of variables for comparative measures into gains and losses.
-A complexity of arrangements surely does not pre-determine the actualizations, but the relativity of status in a connected arrangement of agents is one of those categories of variables often used by one to reason about why their expectations were not met, the class of belief that a different status would have resulted in the satisfaction of those expectations.
+A complexity through hierarchy surely does not pre-determine all actualizations, but the relativity of status in a connected arrangement of agents is one of those categories of variables often used by one to reason about why their expectations were not met, the class of belief that a different status would have resulted in the satisfaction of those expectations, a different starting point or basis in the geometric sense.
 The category of media, in its various forms, may under-deliver to participants.
 The relational and connective attributes of media entail some primary routes in decision-making as reaction to the available good at the time.
 To elaborate, good times encourage participants of the same media to act in ways benign and in declining times, the connectivity dilutes desire into disappointment, sponsors debt into greater debt, and confuses thievery for generosity.
 The media that is maximalized in masking capability and relatively unrestricted in intention for usage is utilized by its participants that are confident without guarantee.
 Consider the challenge of detecting deception in this kind of media.
 The capabilities have already been maximalized so that there are virtually no available extensions or revisions to that media that could preserve the identity of form for that media, and that particular media is designated for use.
 The truth behind lies is guarded by chained defenses, and the relative equality of its members does not enable any member to detect the lie when analysis is constrained entirely to the realm of that media; this is related to the theoretics of the cryptographic power behind blockchain technology.
 Then participants, out of their self-interest, may use alternative forms of media in asymmetric fashion to deal with shortcomings of this kind of media.
 In all, there was asymmetry present in the use of this media due to not every possible agent being a participant, and asymmetry by participants diverting towards alternative forms to this media as solution to its problems.